Knowledge management: the secret sauce of productivity

 • Manage knowledge as an asset

-In general, there are two categories of knowledge for leaders to think about when determining how to increase the knowledge base of their workforce: explicit knowledge and tacit knowledge.
+In general, there are two categories of knowledge for leaders to think about when determining how to increase the organizational knowledge base of their workforce: explicit knowledge and tacit knowledge.

 Explicit knowledge is easy to communicate and understand.
 It consists of factual material such as data, how-to guides, and memos.
-Just about anyone can share and receive explicit knowledge, making it relatively simple to create a system around it.
+Just about anyone can share and receive explicit knowledge, making it relatively simple to create a knowledge management system around it.

 Tacit knowledge, on the other hand, is experiential and intuitive know-how that isn’t easily translated from one person to another.
 This category includes cultural beliefs, values, and attitudes.